-NOVEMBER 2016 CARE GRANT/AND CONTINUATION GRANT CYCLE EFECTIVE 2019
+NOVEMBER 2016 CARE GRANT/AND CONTINUATION GRANT CYCLE EFFECTIVE OCTOBER 2019

 In November of 2016, Manchester University received a \$300,000 grant to support efforts to raise awareness about sexual assault, domestic violence, dating violence and stalking, and enhanced victim support.
 The three-year award allows Manchester to implement its CARE Initiative - Creating a Respectful Environment - for the North Manchester and Fort Wayne campuses.
 The plan dovetails with MU Title IX policies and procedures.
 Manchester applied for and received a continuation of the grant effective October 2019 through September 2020.
+In September 2021, Manchester University requested the discontinuance of the CARE Grant.